Rooks County, Kansas Land For Sale (9 results)

 Property Highlights:

-Proven Big Deer Property: With a strong track record of producing mature Kansas whitetails, this farm is perfect for a new owner who wants to build their Kansas dream farm.
-The natural habitat and trophy genetics are already in place, and with the right management plan and habitat improvements, it could become even more exceptional.
+Proven Big Deer Property: With a strong track record of producing mature Kansas whitetails, the natural habitat and trophy genetics are already in place, and with the right management plan and habitat improvements, it could become even more exceptional

 Excellent Upland Hunting: Both pheasants and quail call the property home, creating bonus upland hunting opportunities.